ilia10000/ilia10000.github.io/_pages/about.md

 Now, I work on dataset distillation: the process of learning tiny synthetic datasets that contain all the knowledge of much larger datasets.
 If knowledge is duplicated across a dataset then it should be possible to represent all that knowledge using far fewer samples.

 Next, I want to work on creating a metric for objectively comparing the difficulty of machine learning tasks based on how much knowledge is needed to solve them.
-Knowing how tough our tasks are tells us a lot about how good our models are.
+Knowing how tough our tasks are can tell us a lot about how good our models are.

+Check out my publications to see my progress so far.
+If you find something you're interested in discussing then shoot me an email and I'd be happy to chat.
+The best place to reach me is [isucholu@uwaterloo.ca].